encs-humanoid/devops/saving_time.md

 vagrant box add <my-ros-box-name>.box --name <my-ros-box-name>
 ```

-You can delete the box file and the ros-desktop.config file from your vagrant/code directory at this point, if you want.
+You can delete the box file and the ros_desktop.config file from your vagrant/code directory at this point, if you want.
 Copies have been stored elsewhere.

 Now, at last, you can reuse the box in your project.
 To do this, change your Vagrantfile.